Skip to main content

 BestPhonesForSeniors

-A note for caregivers: These are practical recommendations for finding a phone that works well for people with dementia.
-They are not medical advice.
-Please consult your loved one's doctor for guidance on their care needs.
+A note for caregivers: These are practical buying recommendations only.
+They are not medical advice, and they should not replace care guidance from your loved one's doctor or care team.

 What to Look for in a Dementia Phone